peeringdb/docs/docs/howto/search.md

 ```
 curl -sG https://peeringdb.com/api/netixlan --data-urlencode net_id__in=446 --data-urlencode ix_id__in=`curl -sG https://peeringdb.com/api/ix --data-urlencode city=Minneapolis | jq -c '[.data[].id]' | sed 's/\[//;s/\]//'` | jq -c '.data[] | [.ix_id, .net_id, .ipaddr4, .ipaddr6, .speed]' | sort -V
 ```
-## How to find all the IXPs where my org has a presence.
+## How to find all the ixps where my org has a presence.
 Using python: Follow the first example to install python and the requirements.
 Then, Create a python file and copy and paste the following code.
 This will retrieve the response which you can see below using this python code
 ```
 import requests